-Ever since I returned from Mexico I’ve been reading a lot about the culture and the Dia de Muertos or Day of the Dead.
-It’s a day that coincides with All Hallows Eve and it takes place over three days.
-It’s a day for honoring the dead with alters, sugar skulls, marigolds and gifts of favorite foods for the deceased.
-When I think of the Day of the Dead, I think about the sugar skulls that women paint their faces as and wearing marigolds.
+Ever since I returned from Mexico, I’ve been reading a lot about the culture and the Dia de Los Muertos or Day of the Dead.
+It’s a day that coincides with All Hallows Eve, and it takes place over three days.
+It’s a day for honoring the dead with altars, sugar skulls, marigolds, and gifts of favorite foods for the deceased.
+When I think of the Day of the Dead, I think about the sugar skulls that women paint their faces and wearing marigolds.
 I wanted to make a Mexican marigold headpiece to go along with my Book of Life make-up tutorial.
 It was the perfect addition for my Day of the Dead look.
-It’s also super easy to make and your kids can help.
+It’s also super easy to make, and your kids can help.
 Here are step by step directions or just watch the video at the bottom of this post.

-Secure your folded tissue paper and secure it by wrapping the pip cleaner around it.
+- Secure your folded tissue paper and secure it by wrapping the pipe cleaner around it.

-To make the headpiece you will needs smaller flowers.
+- To make the headpiece, you will need smaller flowers.
 Make the same way as above.
-Put the flowers into a circle and start twisting the pip cleaners together into a circle, added in another flower as you go.
+Put the flowers into a circle and start twisting the pipe cleaners together into a circle, added in another flower as you go.

-It's ok if the pipe cleaners don't fit around your head.
+- It's ok if the pipe cleaners don't fit around your head.
 The flowers are so big that they hang down around your head.
-Set it on top of your head like a hat and use clips or bobbie pins to secure it to your hair.
+Set it on top of your head like a hat and use clips or bobby pins to secure it to your hair.

-The aztecs call them cempasúchil which in Nāhuatl means “twenty flowers.”
+The Aztecs called them cempasúchil, which in Nāhuatl means “twenty flowers.”
 In modern Mexico, this name is sometimes replaced with the term Flor de Muerto (Flower of Dead).
 In some villages, people leave a trail of marigolds from their front door to their loved one’s grave, so that the deceased may easily find their way back home again.
-The attractive scent of the marigold is said to draw them back to earth for the yearly Dia de los Muertos reunion.
+The attractive scent of the marigold is said to draw them back to earth for the yearly Dia de Los Muertos reunion.

-Stay tuned for my Book of Life La Muerte / Sugar Skull makeup tutorial and my DIY Sugar Skull 3D Printed mask!
+Check out my Book of Life La Muerte / Sugar Skull makeup tutorial and my DIY Sugar Skull 3D Printed mask!